lVlyke/starfield-mod-loader/README.md

 Any mod files that you have manually copied to your **Mod Base Directory** outside of the app will show up in the UI as **Manually installed mods**.
 These mods cannot be managed by Starfield Mod Loader and will not be removed or overwritten.
 This means that **any manually copied mods in your Mod Base Directory folder will override the mods in Starfield Mod Loader.**

+### ESP/ESM plugins

+**IMPORTANT NOTE**: Starfield Mod Loader supports ESP/ESM plugins, however please note that support is currently still considered **experimental** as the official Starfield Creation Kit modding tools have not yet been released.
+You will also need to install the **[Plugins.txt Enabler mod](https://www.nexusmods.com/starfield/mods/4157)** for plugins to load correctly.

+By default, plugin support is disabled.
+Plugins can be enabled by going to **File > Preferences** and enabling plugins.
+Alternatively, you will be prompted to enable plugins when adding a mod with a plugin file.

+Once plugins are enabled and at least one plugin has been installed, you will see your plugins listed along with their load order.
+Plugins can be disabled or re-ordered by dragging and dropping them.

 ## Activate your mods

 To enable mods in the game you must first activate them.
 Press the **Activate Mods** button in the **Actions** section and your mods will be deployed to the **Mod Base Directory**.